SEC-MALS analysis

 Sample requirements and preparation

-SEC-MALS is performed in a solution; therefore, any solid sample matter will need to be dissolved in a suitable solvent appropriate for the column.
+SEC-MALS is performed in a solution; therefore, any solid sample matter is dissolved in a suitable solvent appropriate for the column.
 Some samples, especially biomolecules, may need an additional buffer solution, which must be matched with the column.
 Large particulates can block the column, so solutions may need to be filtered to ensure they are free of solid debris before analysis.

 Advantages and limitations of SEC-MALS analysis